// methodology and sources

 Tax-relief benchmarks

-The "Or skipped these taxes" lines on each spending card use Alberta provincial revenue figures from the 2024-25 fiscal plan and population from Statistics Canada:
+The "or skipped these taxes" lines on each spending card use Alberta provincial revenue figures from the 2024-25 fiscal plan and population from Statistics Canada:

-Bitcoin Budget — government spending decisions
+Bitcoin Budget: government spending decisions

 Primary sources